 The issue was whether on an appeal under the Private Security Industry Act 2001 the magistrate’s court could consider the merits by looking into the circumstances of the door supervisor’s conviction.
 The Court ruled that there was not such discretion conferred on the court in deciding the appeal,

-DAVENDER KUMAR GHAI (Claimant) & (1) RAMGHARIA GURDWARA HITCHIN (2) ALICE BARKER WELFARE & WILDLIFE TRUST (Interveners) v NEWCASTLE CITY COUNCIL (Defendant) & SECRETARY OF STATE FOR JUSTICE (Interested Party) (2009)
+DAVENDER KUMAR GHAI (Claimant) and (1) RAMGHARIA GURDWARA HITCHIN (2) ALICE BARKER WELFARE and WILDLIFE TRUST (Interveners) v NEWCASTLE CITY COUNCIL (Defendant) and SECRETARY OF STATE FOR JUSTICE (Interested Party) (2009)